henrylawson/henrylawson.net/website/_posts/2017-08-19-static-website-hosting-on-google-cloud-platform-gcp.markdown

 content over HTTPS by default.
 Not being able to do that from a bucket was a show stopper.

-It didn't take long before I realised that the solution to serving a static website on [Google Cloud Platform](https://cloud.google.com/) is to use [Google Firebase Hosting](https://firebase.google.com/docs/hosting/).
+It didn't take long before I realized that the solution to serving a static website on [Google Cloud Platform](https://cloud.google.com/) is to use [Google Firebase Hosting](https://firebase.google.com/docs/hosting/).

-[Google Firebase Hosting](https://firebase.google.com/docs/hosting/) provides static content hosting via a global content delivery network using a firebase domain or a custom domain, over HTTPS.
+[Google Firebase Hosting](https://firebase.google.com/docs/hosting/) provides static content hosting via a global content delivery network using a Firebase domain or a custom domain, over HTTPS.

-Using the firebase SDK, I had my static [Jekyll](https://jekyllrb.com/) blog website deployed in seconds, serving over HTTPS on my own custom domain.
-With firebase's genourous free tier, this blog will probably cost me nothing per month, versus the few dollars it used to cost me per month on Amazon.
+Using the Firebase SDK, I had my static [Jekyll](https://jekyllrb.com/) blog website deployed in seconds, serving over HTTPS on my own custom domain.
+With Firebase's generous free tier, this blog will probably cost me nothing per month, versus the few dollars it used to cost me per month on Amazon.

 The final setup was: